JAY-LEE

 be a link between the studio and the label.
 It would appear that

-numbering was in a JL-0 series for singles and
+numbering was in a JL-0 series for singles, EPs and

-albums alike, EPs having a preliminary 'E'.
-The labels came
+albums alike, but the first EP was given a preliminary 'E'.
+The labels came in

-in various colours, as the scans show - JL-5 was presumably re-pressed,
+various colours, as the scans show - JL-5 was presumably re-pressed, as it can

-as it can be found with two different types of label (3, 4).
-Manufacture
+be found with two different types of label (3, 4).
+Manufacture was initially by

 the second scan.